Differences Between Heroin and Morphine

 Opioids are something most people in the U.S. are all too familiar with.
 Even if they’ve never used an opioid and they don’t have a family member who’s been affected by the opioid epidemic, they likely do know just how serious the problem is.

 Heroin is an illegal opioid that’s sold on black markets and is derived from the poppy.
-When you take heroin, it creates a euphoric high at first, and then because it depresses the central nervous system people will become very drowsy or sedated.
-A sign of heroin use is often nodding off intermittently, which is the result of the effects of the drug on the CNS.
+When you take heroin, it creates a euphoric high at first and then, because it depresses the central nervous system, people will become very drowsy or sedated.
+A sign of heroin use is often nodding off intermittently, which is the result of the effects of the drug on the central nervous system.

 There’s also physical dependence that occurs with heroin.
 Physical dependence means that your body becomes used to the presence of heroin and if you stop using it suddenly, you go into a type of shock which is called withdrawal.

 Heroin is most often injected, so along with the risks of the drug itself, there are also risks associated with intravenous drug use.